kallaway/100-days-of-code/r1-log.md

 Spent time on #AlgoExpert and #Hackerrank, doing problem solving and learning.
 I need to practice coding problems and algorithms on a regular basis to improve.
 Will divide my coding time between this and #freeCodeCamp.

+### R1D73
+Solved 20+ #SQL challenges on Hackerrank.
+It was important to recap due to my daily job, I write queries from time to time.
+Proceeding with the drum machine #freeCodeCamp project.